velio-io/collet/docs/actions.md

   hood.
 You can think of it as a dataframes.
 You must provide a `:sequence` key which should point to the collection and `:slicer` action will create a dataset from it as a result.
 Additionally, you can define a set of transformation on the resulting dataset.
-Available transformations are: `:flatten` `:group` `:join` `:fold` `:filter` `:order` `:select`
+Available transformations are: `:flatten` `:group` `:join` `:fold` `:filter` `:order` `:select` `:map`.
+If you need to format some columns while creating a dataset you can provide a `:parse` key with a map of column names and their types (e.g. `{:column-name-1 :instant :column-name-2 int32}`).

 ```clojure
 ;; let's say you have a dataset like this: